AIGCEra/.github/profile/README.md

 **(Around the window nucleus is a programmable world that developers have not touched so far.<br> It should be said that this peripheral world is a "blind spot")**</div>

-**We may always think that the "internal WebView" of a browser window is relatively static, just as we think that the so-called "stellar" is always "static".
-In fact, the window nucleus is like a beating heart, which may affect its surrounding environment all the time.
-When we realize that every star has an accretion disk, and the scale around it is generally not less than 1 light-year, the unique position of our solar system will be shaken in our mind.
+**When we realize that every star has an accretion disk, and the scale around it is generally not less than 1 light-year, the unique position of our solar system will be shaken in our mind.
 The window nucleus reminds us of all this: those things that seem to be static are actually in violent motion, probably because they are "far away", and we can't feel it……**

 <div align=center id="WebViewNucleus"><img src="https://user-images.githubusercontent.com/26355688/179627115-c58d33fe-0a96-4e00-aa14-a2af0851b98c.png" width="100%" /><br>